 - is an accompanying spouse, common-law partner or child of a permanent resident who is outside Canada and is employed on a full-time basis by a Canadian business or in the public service of Canada or of a province.

-Purpose of these provisions
+Purpose of Residency Requirements

 - to prescribe flexible, clear and objective rules and criteria for establishing and determining compliance with the residency obligation provisions of the IRPA;